Vale Tudo: Early 20th century–1980s

 Panel by Alfredo Storni featuring capoeirista Ciríaco defeating jujitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.

+Public fighting exhibitions and intermodality contests involving different fighting styles were held in Brazilian circuses and theaters during the early 20th century.
+These events formed part of a broader international tradition of combat-sport exhibitions and challenge matches associated with circuses, fairs, and theaters, which also included boxing and wrestling (in particular, catch-as-catch-can, a precursor of professional wrestling).
+In Brazil, Japanese immigrants practitioners of "jiu-jitsu", a term that at the time was often used broadly for Japanese grappling arts, in particular Kodokan Judo, incorporated demonstrations and challenge matches into their public performances, sometimes facing practitioners of other fighting styles.

-Fighting sideshows called vale tudo became popular in Brazilian circuses during the early 20th century.
-In 1909, capoeirista Ciríaco Francisco da Silva defeated Japanese jiu-jitsu fighter Sada Miyako in one of the first documented confrontations of this kind in Brazil.
+In 1908, Japanese jiu-jitsu practitioner associated with the Kodokan Sada Miyako arrived in Brazil aboard the Brazilian Navy training ship Benjamin Constant, together with another Japanese practitioner, M. Kakiora.
+He was subsequently employed by the Brazilian Navy to teach jiu-jitsu to its officers.
+In 1909, as part of public demonstrations intended to showcase the effectiveness of jiu-jitsu, Miyako began publicly challenging practitioners of other fighting styles and offering prizes to anyone who could defeat him.
+Among those who accepted his challenges was the Portuguese wrestler Arnaldo José Ferreira, who had previously defeated the Japanese wrestler Raku in Lisbon.
+Another was capoeirista Francisco da Silva Ciríaco defeated Japanese jiu-jitsu fighter Sada Miyako in one of the earliest documented confrontations of this kind in Brazil.
 Examples of such bouts were described in the Japanese-American Courier on October 4, 1928:

 One report from Brasil declares that Jiu Jitsu is truly an art and that in an interesting exhibition in the side tent to the big circus a Bahian of monstrous dimensions met his waterloo at the hands of a diminutive Japanese wrestler.
 The man was an expert at Capoeira, an old South American style of fighting, but after putting the Japanese on his back and trying to kick his head ... the little oriental by the use of a Jiu Jitsu hold threw the Bahian and after a short struggle he was found sitting on the silent frame of the massive opponent.